Home » Endometriosis Treatment

 • Stage 4 (Severe): This is the most advanced form.
 It involves large quantities of deep lesions and extensive scar tissue that can "glue" organs together (often called a "frozen pelvis").
 The ovaries may contain large chocolate cysts, and there is significant involvement of the fallopian tubes, uterus, bladder, or bowel.

-• A patient with Stage 1 can have excruciating pain if a lesion is located near a nerve.
+A patient with Stage 1 can have excruciating pain if a lesion sits near a nerve.
+Conversely, a Stage 4 patient may present with mild discomfort and only be diagnosed during fertility investigations.

-This is why we use the Endometriosis Fertility Index (EFI) score—to look beyond just the ‘stage’ and focus on your actual chances of conceiving.
+This is why we use the Endometriosis Fertility Index (EFI) score — to look beyond staging and assess actual fertility prognosis.

 Consult the Best Endometriosis Specialist in Mumbai